-The nuclear fission phenomenon, discovered in 1938, continues to be of primary interest in nuclear physics both from the fundamental and applications point of view.
+The nuclear fission phenomenon, discovered in 1938, continues to be of primary interest in nuclear physics from both the fundamental and applications points of view.
 In this context, accurately reproducing the mass, charge, isotopic, and total kinetic energy (TKE) yields of fission fragments and the multiplicities of emitted neutrons is a stringent test of any modern theoretical model.
 A representative selection of contemporary models of various types developed by different groups can be found in Refs.
 [1-17].
 For an overall picture of modern fission theories and perspectives, we refer to recent reviews in Refs.
 [18-20].

-The present investigation is a continuation of our previous studies [21-25] in which fragment mass yields for fission at low excitation energy were investigated in a wide range of fissioning systems from pre-actinides to transactinides.
+The present investigation is a continuation of our previous studies [21-25] in which fragment mass yields for fission at low excitation energy were investigated in a wide range of fissioning systems from pre-actinides to trans-actinides.
 For some specific actinides, TKE yields were also studied [24].
 We recently substantially extended these investigations in Refs.
-[17, 26, 27].
-In particular, a model of charge equilibration of the fragments at scission was introduced, allowing us to go beyond the widespread Unchanged-Charge-Density (UCD) assumption.
+[17,26,27].
+In particular, a model of charge equilibration of the fragments at scission was introduced, allowing us to go beyond the widespread unchanged-charge-density (UCD) assumption.
 In addition, the Langevin equation was coupled to a Master-type equation for modeling the possible emission of neutrons from the excited fissioning system prior to scission and from the primary fragments after scission.
-As for the latter, a simple prescription for sharing the excitation energy between the fragments at scission was implemented.
-In our most recent calculations [17], the nuclear shape description is based on the so-called Fourier-over-Spheroid (FoS) parametrization, which is an innovative variant of the original Fourier shape parametrization presented in [28].
+For the latter, a simple prescription for sharing the excitation energy between the fragments at scission was implemented.
+In our most recent calculations [17], the nuclear shape description is based on the so-called Fourier-over-spheroid (FoS) parametrization, which is an innovative variant of the original Fourier shape parametrization presented in [28].
 As discussed in Ref.
-[26], the FoS parameterization is better adapted to fission calculations on a large grid.
-It is to be emphasized that the extensions [17, 26, 27] of our original model are mandatory for any meaningful calculation of fragment (A, Z) isotopic yields.
+[26], the FoS parametrization is better adapted to fission calculations on a large grid.
+It is to be emphasized that the extensions [17,26,27] of our original model are mandatory for any meaningful calculation of fragment (A, Z)isotopic yields.
 This new approach offers the possibility to study fission in detail, as illustrated in recent experimental campaigns [29-31].

 In the present study, we use the advanced version of our model [17] to address the fission of two californium isotopes in two excitation-energy regimes.
-In particular, we consider spontaneous fission of 252 Cf, and fission of 250 Cf at an excitation energy E^ of 46 MeV induced by the fusion reaction generated by a 238 U beam on a 12 C target.
+In particular, we consider spontaneous fission of 252Cf, and fission of 250Cf at an excitation energy E^ of 46 MeV induced by the fusion reaction generated by a 238U beam on a 12C target.
 Experimental isotopic yields for both systems are available from Refs.
-[32-36] and Refs.
-[30, 37], respectively.
+[32-38] and Refs.
+[30,39], respectively.
 Comparison with these data allows us to evaluate our theoretical model's performance over a wide range of excitation energies (our previous studies have focused on low-energy fission).
 Such a study will allow for a strict test of the assumed evolution of various quantities with temperature.

-The main features of the model, which are important for an understanding of the present study, are briefly recalled in Section II, while we refer to Refs.
-[17, 25] for further details and parameters.
-Sections III and IV present the calculated results for spontaneous fission of 252 Cf and fusion-induced fission of 250 Cf at excitation energy $E^=46$ MeV.
-Summary and concluding remarks are given in Section V.
+The main features of the model, which are important for an understanding of the present study, are briefly recalled in Sec.
+II, while we refer to Refs.
+[17,25] for further details and parameters.
+Sections III and IV present the calculated results for spontaneous fission of 252 Cf and fusion-induced fission of 250 Cf at excitation energy $E^ =$ 46 MeV.
+A summary and concluding remarks are given in Sec.
+V.

-^{}Electronic address: pomorski@kft.umcs.lublin.pl
+^{}Contact author: pomorski@kft.umcs.lublin.pl

-[†]Electronic address: xiaozg@mail.tsinghua.edu.cn
+[†]Contact author: xiaozg@mail.tsinghua.edu.cn